Arthroscopic Labral Repair Surgeons

 Have you sustained a labral tear, or are experiencing shoulder instability?
-The shoulder specialists at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who are suffering from shoulder instability due to a labral tear.
+The arthroscopic labral repair surgeons at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who are suffering from shoulder instability due to a labral tear.
 Contact the Shoulder Clinic of Idaho team today!

 What is a labrum and how does it affect shoulder instability?

 A labrum is a protective cuff of cartilage found in ball and socket joints like the hip and shoulder.
 It helps stabilize the joint by deepening the socket of the shoulder which holds the humerus (upper arm bone) securely to the glenoid (socket.)
 It is this secure, yet flexible fit of the humerus within the glenoid, that permits the incredible range of motion of the shoulder joint.
 A tear in the labrum can cause weakness and instability within the shoulder joint.
 This can lead to pain, limited range of motion and recurrent shoulder dislocations.
 The shoulder specialists at The Shoulder Clinic of Idaho, serving patients in Boise, Meridian, Nampa, and the surrounding communities of the Treasure Valley, have extensive experience in helping patients with shoulder pain, labral tears and shoulder instability.

 The two most common types of labral tears are:

 - SLAP tears – SLAP is the acronym for Superior Labrum Anterior and Posterior.
 This means the tear is located at the top of the shoulder socket and involves the attachment site of the biceps tendon.